-Boliden Tara Mines is an underground zinc and lead mine with a production capacity of 2.6 million tonnes per year, an annual development schedule of 13km and nearly 250km of active tunnels, it is classed as the biggest zinc mine in Europe and one of the largest in global comparison.
-Tara Mine uses Drift and Slash and Long Hole Stoping as its main mining methods and has a current depth of around 1km.
+Boliden Tara Mines is an underground zinc and lead mine with an annual development schedule typically, of 8-13km (with reduced figures in 2023 and 2024 owing to the period of care and maintenance) and nearly 250km of active tunnels, it is classed as one of the biggest zinc mines in Europe as well as one of the largest in global comparison.
+Tara Mine uses Drift and Slash and Long Hole Stoping as its main mining methods and has a current mining depth of around 1km.